john-erinjery/music/README.md

-# music
+# Music
 Hello!
-This is the first website i have ever hosted on github or anywhere else. this website was built mainly for me to practise what i had learned this site might look a bit weird in a smart phone, sry abt that
+This is the very first website I am hosting.
+Its nothing very special but I am proud of it nevertheless!

+# Purpose
+i decided to build this website mainly for putting the HTML, CSS and JavaScript that I had learnt to the test.